DFEAGILEDEVOPS/MTC/docs/developer.md

         * tick 'close existing connections to the server' checkbox
     * initiate the restore by clicking on the 'Restore' button
 4. Wait for restore to complete
 5. At this point the login user is not linked to the database user.
-You need to re-create the login permission on the app user see the SQL below:
+You need to re-link
+   them:
    * ```SQL
       USE mtc;
       GO